MICHAELMUNAVU83/social-market-try/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/deyemiobaa/budgit/issues).
+Feel free to check the [issues page](https://github.com/MICHAELMUNAVU83/social-market-vms/issues).

 ## Show your support

-Give a ⭐️ if you like this project!

-## Acknowledgments

-- Design idea by [Gregoire Vella](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding) on Behance

 ## 📝 License